 In addition to the operating system, the manufacturer of your device's motherboard will have built in a maximum RAM consumption limit, and this limit will vary between motherboard makes and models.

-If you have less than 4 GB RAM installed and are unsure whether you have a 32-bit operating system installed or not, take a quick look at the System Type in the About Your PC/Device Specifications section.
+If you have less than 4 GB RAM installed and are unsure whether you have a 32-bit operating system installed or not, take a brief look at the System Type in the About Your PC/Device Specifications section.
 There is no point buying 32 GB RAM if your operating system can only handle 4 GB.

 Assuming your machine has more than 4 GB memory installed (and therefore has a 64-bit operating system), it is time to determine how much memory your device can handle.
-Below is a neat trick to do this very quickly.
+Below is a neat trick to do this quickly.

 Press the Windows Key and the letter R at the same time and when the Run prompt appears, enter CMD and hit return to open the Command Prompt.

-At the command prompt type the following command:-
+At the command prompt, type the following command:-

 Hit return to see what the maximum figure is:-

-The Max Capacity figure that is returned is in kilobytes and is quite simple to covert in to gigabytes.
+The Max Capacity figure that is returned is in kilobytes and is simple to covert in to gigabytes.
 However, if maths is not your strong suit, then Google is your friend.

 Simply enter "Convert KB to GB" and hit return.
 When the converter appears, simply copy the Max Capacity number in to the Kilobyte field, and the Gigabyte field will auto-calculate.

-As you can see my laptop is effectively capable of handing a maximum of 32 GB RAM.
-In explaining how to upgrade RAM, we look at the next step in the journey which is to determine the type of memory that is compatible with your machine.
+As you can see, my laptop is effectively capable of handing a maximum of 32 GB RAM.
+In explaining how to upgrade RAM, we look at the next step in the journey, which is to determine the type of memory that is compatible with your machine.

-At this stage we know how much memory our machine has installed, how much is being used, how much we need, and how much our machine can handle.
+At this stage, we know how much memory our machine has installed, how much is being used, how much we need, and how much our machine can handle.
 The next step is to work out the right type of RAM your machine is compatible with and capable of using.

 Memory modules usually come is two physical styles:-

-Unless you have an ultra small form factor computer, which takes laptop style SODIMM memory modules, you will need DIMM memory module for your desktop PC.
+Unless you have an ultra-small form factor computer, which takes laptop style SODIMM memory modules, you will need DIMM memory module for your desktop PC.

 The next step is to check the generation of DIMM or SODIMM modules that your device is compatible with.
-This is likely to be either be DDR3 or DDR4 generations.
+This is likely to be either DDR3 or DDR4 generations.

 It is critical the right generation of physical RAM is purchased for your machine.
-Get this wrong and the memory module simply won't work, and in the case of mistaking DDR3 for a DDR4 module, it simply won't fit in the memory slot on the motherboard, because the electrical contacts notch at the bottom of the RAM stick are in a different place.
+Get this wrong and the memory module simply won't work, and in the case of mistaking DDR3 for a DDR4 module, it simply won't fit in the memory slot on the motherboard because the electrical contacts notch at the bottom of the RAM stick are in a different place.

 To determine the generation of RAM module your devices can use, check the SPD section in Speccy.

-Having said that it is critical you do not deviate from the RAM specification identified for your machine.
+Having said that, it is critical you do not deviate from the RAM specification identified for your machine.

-In explaining how to upgrade RAM we take a look in the next section at the steps for installing your new memory modules inside your computer.
+In explaining how to upgrade RAM, we take a look in the next section at the steps for installing your new memory modules inside your computer.

-The hard work has been done and you are in possession of your new memory modules.
+The hard work has been done, and you are in possession of your new memory modules.
 This step is the easy bit.

-However before you start it is worth taking a look at the PC Repair Tools article so you are properly and safely prepared for working inside your computer.
+However before you start it is worth taking a look at the PC Repair Tools article, so you are properly and safely prepared for working inside your computer.

-Once you are in a position to see your motherboard you should be able to see the existing memory modules.
+Once you are in a position to see your motherboard, you should be able to see the existing memory modules.
 Gently pull the plastic retention clips at the end of each module until they click and come away from the RAM stick.
-In some cases the clips will partially lift the memory stick out of the slot for you.
+In some cases, the clips will partially lift the memory stick out of the slot for you.

-Gently remove the old memory and you should be left with at least one, but likely several empty memory slots.
+Gently remove the old memory, and you should be left with at least one, but likely several, empty memory slots.

-If you are installing a pair of memory modules it is important to put them in to the right slots, otherwise your machine could experience some performance issues.
+If you are installing a pair of memory modules, it is important to put them in to the right slots, otherwise your machine could experience some performance issues.

-Often these a colour coordinated i.e. install in the red or the black slots above.
+Often these a colour coordinated, i.e. install in the red or the black slots above.
 If you are installing 4x memory modules of the same specification then it wouldn't matter in this instance, unless you have for example 2x 4 GB modules and 2x 8 GB modules.

 Once you are clear on where the RAM sticks are to be slotted in, orientate the module so the notch aligns with the raised part of the memory slot.

-Gently, with the right amount of firmness, push the memory module in to the slot until the plastic retention clips or tabs close in to or towards the notch on each the side of the module.
+Gently, with the right amount of firmness, push the memory module in to the slot until the plastic retention clips or tabs close in to or towards the notch on each side of the module.

-As an additional step I usually push the top of the memory module down at each end and in the middle to ensure it is firmly in the slot.
+As an additional step, I usually push the top of the memory module down at each end and in the middle to ensure it is firmly in the slot.

-Next double check the clips are firmly positioned in to the side notches of the memory module.
+Next, double-check the clips are firmly positioned in to the side notches of the memory module.

 Once you are happy with your work, reassemble your computer chassis, plug in your peripherals such as keyboard and mouse, then power up the device.

-Finally, when your machine has booted, check the Drive Specifications to make sure your computer actively recognises the additional memory.
+Finally, when your machine has booted, check the Drive Specifications to make sure your computer actively recognizes the additional memory.
 You should now be good to go with hopefully a much faster performing computer.

 I hope you understand how to upgrade RAM better now you have worked through this article.